AishwaryaCodes/Movie-Recommender-App/README.md

 **Solution**

 The Movies Recommender App solves this problem by providing:
-   1) Personalized Recommendations: Using a similarity-based recommendation model, the app suggests movies that align with the user's choice.
+   1) Personalized Recommendations: Using a similarity-based recommendation model, the app suggests movies that align with the user's choice.<br>
-   2) Visual Experience: It fetches and displays posters of recommended movies, offering users a richer browsing experience.
+   2) Visual Experience: It fetches and displays posters of recommended movies, offering users a richer browsing experience.<br>
-   3) Ease of Use: Built on Streamlit, the app is simple, intuitive, and accessible, catering to users of all technical backgrounds.
+   3) Ease of Use: Built on Streamlit, the app is simple, intuitive, and accessible, catering to users of all technical backgrounds.<br>
 <br>

 **Features**